Liberia declared Ebola-free, but outbreak continues over border

 The United States sent in hundreds of soldiers to help build treatment clinics in a country founded by freed U.S. slaves, a move seen as a game changer in the battle to stem the disease, contracted through physical contact with sick people.

-The White House welcomed the news as a milestone for Liberians but cautioned there was more work to be done in Sierra Leone and Guinea.

-Also critical in Liberia was the government's national awareness campaign to educate Liberians on how to protect themselves from Ebola.
+Also critical was the government's national awareness campaign to educate Liberians on how to protect themselves from Ebola.

-"It is a tribute to the government and people of Liberia that determination to defeat Ebola never wavered, courage never faltered," Alex Gasasira, the WHO's representative in Monrovia, said on Saturday.
+"It is a tribute to the government and people of Liberia that determination to defeat Ebola never wavered, courage never faltered," the WHO said in a statement on Saturday.

 MSF said that Liberia's completion of the WHO's benchmark for the end of an Ebola outbreak - 42 days without a new case, marking twice the maximum incubation period of the virus - should not lead to complacency.